-Join Curt Frye for an in-depth discussion in this video U.S. Bureau of Labor Statistics, part of Up and Running with Public Data Sets.
+Join Curt Frye for an in-depth discussion in this video U.S. Bureau of Labor Statistics, part of Learning Public Data Sets.

 I know that saying the name Bureau of Labor Statistics doesn't bring joy to many people but this federal government bureau has one of the most useful and versatile data collections I've found.
 You can get information on the salaries paid in various fields, examine employment trends, and look through the Occupational Outlook Handbook which looks at the future prospects for a variety of professions.
 That and there's a lot of other data available as well.
 The URL for this resource is www.bls.gov is www.bls.gov and you can see that there are various tabs that you can click on the navigation bar.